 PLEASE FEEL FREE TO ARRANGE A THOROUGH IN-PERSON MEETING TO REVIEW YOUR MATTER OR, IN THE ALTERNATIVE, YOU MAY ALSO USE OUR FREE ON-LINE CONSULTATION FORM IN ORDER TO OBTAIN FEEDBACK ON THE MERITS AND POTENTIAL VALUE OF YOUR CLAIM

 Mr. Yan David Payne, B.A.
-(Hons), LL.B., and the Payne Law Team Successfully Negotiate and Settle Hundreds of Wrongful Dismissal Cases Every Year.
+(Hons), LL.B., (Recognized and Certified by the Law Society of Ontario as a Civil Litigation Specialist) and the Payne Law Team Successfully Negotiate and Settle Hundreds of Wrongful Dismissal Cases Every Year.
 While Under 2% of Cases Proceed to Formal Hearing, Those Cases Benefit From Our Team’s Winning Trial Record.